irsl/dfwfw/README.md

    - wider_world_to_container
    - container_internals

+Container aliasing is also supported; DFWFW is able to maintane some entries in /etc/hosts files of your containers with the desired aliases.

 DFWFW was written and tested against Docker 1.9.0.

 DFWFW is currently experimental, feedback and contributions are welcome.